kmthach/kmthachner/README.md

 ![Step 1](images/step1.jpeg)

-To post a requests click on POST > Change the json as below:
+To post a requests click on POST > Try it out > Change the json as below:

 ![Step 2](images/step2.png)